mato/docker-unikernel-runner/README.md

 # Docker unikernel runner

-Docker-unikernel-runner is a platform for experimenting with using Docker to _build_, _distribute_ and _run_ Rumprun unikernels.
+Docker-unikernel-runner is a platform for experimenting with using Docker components to _build_, _distribute_ and _run_ unikernels[1](#footnote1).
 It provides a base image for unikernel images to inherit from, glue code to integrate with (among other things) Docker networking, and a minimal runtime to actually launch the unikernel (currently implemented using QEMU/KVM).

 ## TL;DR